-- Provide an extra dimension to the school's classroom music program, ensuring that educational outcomes are maximised for all students. - Provide ensemble experience for all students so that they develop ensemble performance skills in Concert Bands, Jazz Bands, String Ensembles and other music clubs.
-This is an integral part of Instrumental Music Education
+- Provide an extra dimension to the school's music programs ensuring that educational outcomes are maximised for all students. - Provide an opportunity for musical development of students through instrumental instruction on a group basis. - Provide ensemble experience for students that develop ensemble performance skills as an integral part of their music education through: Concert Bands and Stage Bands.